IQ - Measuring Graph Intelligence

 One critique worth surfacing explicitly: ER is a blunt null.
 Degree-corrected or configuration-model baselines would isolate higher-order motifs more cleanly.
 We’re working on expanding the metric for other reference models to describe complexity at a finer grain.

-But as a first-principles estimator of relative structural surprise under traversal, the construction is sound, falsifiable, and—most importantly—computable.
+But as a first-principles estimator of relative structural surprise under traversal, the construction is sound, falsifiable, and empirically testable…so we’re doing better than most network scientists. (for the sake of preserving collaborations: we joke!)

 And information, at least, we know how to measure.